-SFC Section 3 - Innovation Heritage Act Outcome 4: Deliver excellent research and knowledge transfer to support Gaelic language and culture elop research and Knowledge Exchange ams by: Review success of research funding bids and pursue further research funding opportunities.
-This has been achieved for sesssion 2019/20 and further research opportunities are being ovelored in the surrent session 2.1; 2.3; 2.5; 2.6 5.6 blished research outputs Review success of sabbatical scheme and provide further sabbatical opportunities where necessary, in view of REF 2021 (P.O.
-2,3,5) 2.1; 2.3; 2.5; 2.6 (P.O.
-2) e international reputation of researchers opportunities to increase research nmence preparations for a secure strong to REF 2026 and implement strategic Prepare for REF 2026 and produce action plan for strengthening REF contribution.
-This work continues.
+Measure: The targets/milestones against which progress in achieving objectives/ expected outcomes shall be monitored are to: Note: SMO Strategic Plan 2017- 22 Objectives SFC Priority Outcomes elop research and Knowledge Exchange eams by: Review success of research funding bids and pursue further research funding opportunities.
+This has been achieved for session 2021/22 and further research opportunities are being explored in the current session.
+2.1; 2.3; 2.5; 2.6 5.6 (P.O.
+2,3,5) blished research outputs Review success of sabbatical scheme and provide further sabbatical opportunities where necessary, in view of REF 2021 2.1; 2.3; 2.5; 2.6 (P.O.
+2) e international reputation of researchers opportunities to increase research mmence preparations for a secure strong Prepare for REF 2026 and produce action plan for strengthening REF contribution.
 2.1; 2.2; 2.4; 2.5 (P.O.
-2) t Outcome 4: Deliver excellent research Measure: The targets/milestones against which progress in achieving objectives/ expected outcomes shall be monitored are to: elop research and Knowledge Exchange ams by: blished research outputs e international reputation of researchers opportunities to increase research mence preparations for a secure strong t Outcome 4: Deliver excellent research and knowledge transfer to support Gaelic language and of Measure: The targets/milestones against which progress in achieving objectives/ expected outcomes shall be monitored are to:Measure of progress/ Target 2021/22elop research and Knowledge Exchange ams by:Review success of research funding bids and pursue further research funding opportunities.
-This has been achieved for session 2019/20 and further research opportunities are being explored in the current session.olished research outputsReview success of sabbatical scheme and provide further sabbatical opportunities where necessary, in view of REF 2021research funding reputation of researchers opportunities to increase research mence preparations for a secure strongPrepare for REF 2026 and produce action plan for strengthening REF contribution.
-This work continues.
+2) which progress in achieving objectives/ expected outcomes shall be monitored are to: elop research and Knowledge Exchange ams by: blished research outputs e international reputation of researchers opportunities to increase research which progress in achieving objectives/ expected outcomes shall be monitored are to: elop research and Knowledge Exchange ams by: Review success of research funding bids and pursue further research funding opportunities.
+This has been achieved for session 2021/22 and further research opportunities are being explored in the current session.
+Review success of sabbatical scheme and provide further sabbatical opportunities where necessary, in view of REF 2021 e international reputation of researchers opportunities to increase research namence preparations for a secure strong Target 2022/23 Review success of research funding bids and pursue further research funding opportunities.
+This has been achieved for session 2021/22 and further research opportunities are being explored in the current session.
+Review success of sabbatical scheme and provide further sabbatical opportunities where necessary, in view of REF 2021 Prepare for REF 2026 and produce action plan for strengthening REF contribution.